Every Beacon Fellowship project is on-site, hands-on, and impacts the client directly and significantly.

 Length of Project

 The length of the project varies by program.
 Consistent across all program, however, is the reality that results reign.
-Thus, the Project Manager may determine that extra hours are required by the team in order to deliver a fantastic final product to the client.
+Thus, the Project Lead may determine that extra hours are required by the team in order to deliver a fantastic final product to the client.